ilarrain/XposedAppSettings/README.md

-AppSettings
+TabletMode
 ===========

-A modification using the Xposed framework to change settings like density per app.
+A modification using the Xposed framework to change reported screen's physical DPI.